LaunchCodeEducation/gis-devops/content/topics/js-callbacks/_index.md

 > You should be able to discuss the following:

-- The steps of designing and using a callback
+- The steps of designing and using a callback.
 - What are you responsible for when writing a callback?
-- The aspects of a callback the procedure function is responsible for
+- The aspects of a callback the procedure function is responsible for.
-- Common use cases for callbacks
+- Common use cases for callbacks.

 <!-- ### Capabilities